Prometheus-X-association/walruc/README.md

 - PHP 8.2 or later
 - Access to your Matomo server with administrator privileges
 - A Learning Record Store (LRS) endpoint URL
-- An API key for your LRS
+- A basic auth url for your LRS
 - Access to the Learning Record Converter (LRC)

 ### Installation